dencold/hasper/README.md

 ## Configuring your site

-Way back at the [creating a new site](#creating-a-new-site) section, you created a `config.yaml` file which is responsible for setting up all the fun features of the Hasper theme.
+In the [new site creation](#creating-a-new-site) section, you generated a `config.yaml`.
+This file handles configuration for all the fun features of the hasper theme.
 Open it up in your editor of choice and you'll see:

 ```yaml
 ---